 One of God’s names is Jehovah Rapha, which means, “God the healer.”
 How many of our modern worship songs proclaim God as the healer?
 But even so, we rarely act on what we say and sing.

-Linda and I have had the privilege to witness hundreds of incredible stories of God’s redemption in women’s lives.
-In the book Surprised by the Healer, we share nine of those stories.
+Linda and I have had the privilege to witness hundreds of incredible stories of God’s redemption in people’s lives.
+In the book Surprised by the Healer, we share nine women's stories.
 We have written this book as an invitation to you.
 Are you willing to actively pursue the healer?

 Want to learn more?
 Pick up a copy of Surprised By the Healer